NathanPERIER/configs/shell/bash/README.md

 ### Prompt

 There are several prompts presets that can be enabled by setting the `prompt_style` and `colour_prompt_style` in the local configurtion file.
 By default, `colour_prompt_style` takes the value of `prompt_style`, which is the `default` prompt.

+If a `starship_theme` variable exists and the `starship` binary is installed, the other variables are not taken into account and [starship](https://starship.rs/) is used to manage the prompt, using the associated TOML configuration in `~/.config/starship`.

 For coloured prompts, the user can also define the `user_colour_code` and `path_colour_code` (from `30` to `37`) to tweak the colours.
 By default, the username and hostname are in green for non-root users and mangenta for root, and the path is in blue.